-Jonesboro Public Schools is committed to providing an academic environment that treats all students with respect and dignity.
+The Jonesboro School District is committed to providing an academic environment that treats all students with respect and dignity.
 Student achievement is best attained in an atmosphere of equal educational opportunity that is free of discrimination.
 Sexual harassment is a form of discrimination that undermines the integrity of the educational environment and will not be tolerated.

-The District believes the best policy to create an educational and work environment free from sexual harassment is prevention; therefore, the District shall provide informational materials and training to students, parents/legal guardians/other responsible adults, and employees on sexual harassment.
-The informational materials and training on sexual harassment shall be age appropriate.
+The District believes the best policy to create an educational environment free from sexual harassment is prevention; therefore, the District shall provide informational materials and training to students, parents/legal guardians/other responsible adults, and employees on sexual harassment.
+The informational materials and training on sexual harassment shall be age appropriate and, when necessary, provided in a language other than English or in an accessible format.
+The informational materials and training shall include, but are not limited to: